edgar-zigis/GaugeSlider/README.md

 v.rightIcon = UIImage(named: "sunIcon")
 ```
 ### Remarks
 It can be used both programmatically and with story boards.
-Samples are available at **GaugeSliderTest**
+Samples are available at **Test/GaugeSliderTests**